-There is a serious need for wholesome play.
+There is a lack and serious need for wholesome play in childhood.

 Skeptical About the Value of Play?